Eleena-tmb/STOMA-SENSE./README.md

 # STOMA-SENSE.
-Stoma Sense A smart application to track and care for your plants.
+Stoma Sense A smart website to track and care for your plants.